Can you upload to Dropbox from an external hard drive?

 2. After that, Dropbox will create a folder named Dropbox on your computer.

 3. Open the folder, and then open the folder storing the external hard drive data from another window.
-Drag or paste the files that need to be synced to the Dropbox folder to sync external hard drive to Dropbox.
+Drag or paste the files that need to be synced to the Dropbox folder to take Dropbox sync with external hard drive.

 Way 4.
 Sync external hard drive to Dropbox with CBackup